-The purpose of the power supply design is not just converting the power from AC to DC.
-The function of the power supply is to deliver the power to the circuit components at the correct voltage and current.
+The purpose of the power supply design is not just to convert the power from AC to DC.
+The function of the power supply is to deliver power to the circuit components at the correct voltage and current.
 It will be common to have voltages as low as 1.8V and 1.2V devices in the future.
 Low voltages bring low tolerance to power supply noises.

 Power supplies also require current limits to limit the maximum current.
 Thus, the important parameters for a power supply are voltage, max current, voltage ripple, and heat loss at maximum current.

-At the first stage, input AC voltage at 230VAC/110VAC is converted to an isolated DC voltage in the range of 6-12V.
-A buck-switching regulator is employed at the second stage which converts the 6-12V to 5V or 3.3V.
+In the first stage, input AC voltage at 230VAC/110VAC is converted to an isolated DC voltage in the range of 6-12V.
+A buck-switching regulator is employed in the second stage which converts the 6-12V to 5V or 3.3V.
 Further, the 3.3V is converted to 1.8V or 1.2V using LDOs (Low Dropout regulators).

 Design consideration for PCB power supply

-The importance of a well laid out PCB can not be overstated when it comes to designing power supplies.
-Also, the designer must understand the importance of the power supply operation to make the effort a success.
+The importance of a well-laid-out PCB can not be overstated when it comes to designing power supplies.
+Also, the designer must understand the importance of power supply operation to make the effort a success.

-For the power supply design, the designer needs to execute a good PCB layout and plan an efficient power distribution network.
-Also, the designer needs to ensure that noisy digital circuit power supplies are separated from critical analog circuit power supplies and circuits.
+For power supply design, the designer needs to execute a good PCB layout and plan an efficient power distribution network.
+The PCB designer needs to ensure that noisy digital circuit power supplies are separated from critical analog circuit power supplies and circuits.
 Some of the important things to be considered are discussed below:

-1. Choosing the right regulator for PCB power supply
+1. Choosing the right regulator for the power supply

 Generally, designers have two options in choosing power supply regulators, linear regulators and switched-mode regulators.
 The linear regulators provide low noise output but it has higher heat dissipation which requires cooling systems.
 The switched-mode regulators are highly efficient over a broad current range but the switching noise causes spikes in response.